sknudsen/vis2021cph/index.md

 Many more are still within easy reach of the satellite venue by walking, biking, or via metro.

-{% include gallery id="gallerybottom" caption="Enjoy Copenhagen's urban scene on foot on by bike." %}

 ### Registration

 If you are interested in attending IEEE VIS 2021 at ITU, please [sign up](https://forms.office.com/r/vq2L0ax4YK) to receive updates via our mailing list and to help us gage interest for the event.